etrusci-org/raidtrain/README.md

 2023-08-28 01:00 | 2023-08-28 02:00 | DJ Fire
 ```

-**Only enter 24-clock format**.
+**Enter times in the 24-clock format**.
 Remember that `00:00` means "start of the day" and therefore it'll be the next day - see:

 ```text
 2023-08-27 23:00 | 2023-08-28 00:00 | DJ Boom
 ```

-**When done**, save the file and save it on in- or outside the document root of your webserver.
-Then adjust the path when you initialize the RaidTrain class.

 **Further...**